doonce/Meowth/README.md

  - Silph card integration
  - Gym matching extension for self-hosters
  - NEW:
- - NovaBot, Huntr, PokeAlarm support for automatic raid and wild reporting
+ - NovaBot, Huntr, PokeAlarm, etc. support for automatic raid and wild reporting
  - Nest reporting and listing
  - Uses DMs instead of roles, which saves on server roles
  - Allows all pokemon forms
  - Pokestop matching

-#### *`Note: All reports are provided by your active server members.
-Meowth does not support any TOS breaking features such as spoofing, Pokemon Go bot accounts and automated raid reporting.`*

 You can join the Meowth Discord Support Server for updates, setup help, feature requests, or just to test out the bot before you add it:
 https://discord.gg/z44MV4X